How to Update, Change Parameters, and Delete GenU

 Edit the parameter.ts

 file using the Parameter Store values confirmed in the previous step.
+If you're using the default dev Environment, automatic configuration using commands is possible.

 Tip

-If using environments other than dev
+If you're using something other than dev

 file.